submagic/submagic-discount-code/README.md

 Know that **this coupon can be combined with the annual discount** to get up to 50% off.

-## How and Where to Apply This Promotional Code?
+## How and where to apply this promotional code?

 The MA10 promotional code activation happens **during payment**.